neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 ### Using LOAD CSV

 Data ready, let's fill up the database.
+Although there are a few methods to get large amounts of data into a Neo4j database, in this tutorial we'll be using LOAD CSV.
+If you're rusty on Cypher, take a look at [this Graph Gist](http://gist.neo4j.org/?github-whatSocks%2FGG_Movies%2F%2FmoviesGG.adoc) to see LOAD CSV in action before you start.

 Since this tutorial assumes you're running Neo4j locally, you'll csv path will look something like `file:/` + `path from root to csv file` + `filename.csv`.

-Start up Neo4j and head over to `http://localhost:7474/browser/`.
+Start up Neo4j and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
+Note that although the shell requires semicolons, they are optional in the web console.

-Make sure you're pointing at the correct location with a test query (but write your own path in):
+Make sure you're pointing at the correct location with a test query (but write your own path in).

 ```
 LOAD CSV WITH HEADERS